osmlab/osmlint/validators/missingLayerBridges/README.md

 Fix this error by:

 - Checking satellite imagery/Mapillary to make sure a bridge is visible:
   - If a bridge is visible add `layer=1` tag.
-For complex intersections add appropriate `layer=` value based on the overlap order
+For complex intersections add the correct `layer=` value based on the overlap order
-  - If bridge clearly does not exist and there is no crossing ways, remove the `bridge` tag
+  - If bridge does not exist and there are no crossing ways, remove the `bridge` tag

 #### Common issues